2022 Wimbledon women's singles draw, scores - Tennis

 No. 3 seed Ons Jabeur of Tunisia, seeking to become the first Arab woman to win a major, is the lone top-10 seed into the second week in her half of the draw.

-The top half is led by No. 4 Paula Badosa and also includes past Wimbledon champions Simona Halep and Petra Kvitova.
+The top half is led by No. 4 Paula Badosa and also includes 2019 Wimbledon champion Simona Halep.

 MORE: Wimbledon Men’s Singles Draw